-ACHIEVEMENT STANDARDS No. of Credits Ext.
-Int.
+ACHIEVEMENT STANDARDS No. of Credits Ext Int.
 91568 Demonstrate understanding of a variety of extended spoken Spanish texts 5 91569 Give a clear spoken presentation in Spanish that communicates a critical response to stimulus material.
 3 91570 Interact clearly using spoken Spanish to explore and justify varied ideas and perspectives in different situations.
-6 91571 • 91572 Demonstrate understanding of a variety of extended written and/or visual Spanish texts.
-Write a variety of text types in clear Spanish to explore and justify varied ideas and perspectives 5 5
+6 91571 Demonstrate understanding of a variety of extended written and/or visual Spanish texts.
+5 91572 Write a variety of text types in clear Spanish to explore and justify varied ideas and perspectives.
+5 Total No. of Credits 24